kellyintrical/getting-cleaning-data/Codebook.md

 ###Variables included in tidy data set:

 The code to create the tiny data set extracts the mean and sd measurements for each of the variables below.
+The units remain unchanged from the original dataset (see text above for details).

 * tBodyAcc-XYZ
 * tGravityAcc-XYZ